WebMechanix/SimpleConsent/README.md

 #### Foreword

-A large portion of this project is/was inspired by [Klaro](https://github.com/klaro-org/klaro-js).
+This project is/was inspired by [Klaro](https://github.com/klaro-org/klaro-js).
 Klaro is another great open-source consent project, and does a LOT more than this library - especially around "autoblocking" behavior.
 However, Klaro takes a "services first" approach to its configuration instead of "consent types".
 This makes Klaro a bit harder to use with GTM and more specifically its consent signal APIs that are "type/behavior" focused.
 So TL;DR - if this library doesn't fit your needs, check out Klaro - it very well could.

 ### Why should I use this?